 For the past decade, powerful special interest groups have been working tirelessly to replace state management authority of Greater Sage-grouse and their habitats with draconian federal regulation under the Endangered Species Act.
-Listing of Greater Sage-grouse would create a federal nexus on all 8+ million acres of Sagegrouse habitat in the state, allowing litigation by activist organizations on all land-use decisions

-During the past year we have learned that peo- whether the property is federally managed, state working landscapes in the State of Utah.
+Listing of Greater Sage-grouse would create a federal nexus on all 8+ million acres of Sagegrouse habitat in the state, allowing litigation by activist organizations on all land-use decisions whether the property is federally managed, state owned or private property.
+This would likely open the floodgates of litigation and further limit use of working landscapes in the State of Utah.